 Smits casually strolled back toward Mundy and his officers.
-He stopped and used his crop to lift Mundy’s chin.
-“If you were five years younger I might use you.
+He stopped and used his crop to lift Newly’s chin.
+She jerked her face away.
+“If you were five years younger, I might make use of you.
 You’re definitely attractive enough.
 But a little older than what I like.
-Now you, on the other hand,” he said looking at Karen and running the crop down her arm.
+Pity.
+Now you, on the other hand,” he said looking at Jordan and running the crop down her arm.
 “You are also just what I like.
 Guards, take her to my quarters.”
-He turned and left with von Hoek in his wake as the other two guards grabbed Karen.
-Mundy and Anderson tried to intervene but were clubbed into submission by the soldiers.
+He turned and left with von Hoek in his wake as two guards grabbed Karen.
+Mundy and Anderson tried to intervene but were clubbed into submission by the remaining soldiers.

 They pulled Maynard Johnson next.

 At long last Karen was returned.
 She was being dragged by two soldiers.
 They opened the door and unceremoniously threw her in.
-Mundy and N’dutu rushed to her side.
+Mundy and N’duru rushed to her side.
 She was badly beaten and still bleeding from a number of wounds, some serious looking.
 Her uniform was in shreds.
 They applied what first aid they could.
-When she was able to talk she said her right arm might also be fractured.
+It was fortunate Dr. N’duru had not yet been relieved of her medical pack.
+When she was able to talk, Jordan said her right arm might also be fractured.
 They formed a sling with Mundy’s overshirt.

 “Apparently slaves are also used for sexual pleasure.
 That is what Smits wanted.
 I went along for a while, trying to be nice, but put him off.
-He got a little too personal so I let him have it, and I don’t mean my body.”
-Mundy smiled grimly considering this.
+He got a little too personal, so I let him have it, and I don’t mean my body.”
+Mundy lips lifted in a grim smile as he considered this.
 Karen was the best hand at martial arts on his ship.
-She regularly handed Mundy his ass at sparing.
+She regularly handed Mundy his butt at sparing.
 “Yeah, I kicked his ugly ass good until the guards got into it.
-It took three of them to take me down but I got some good licks in.
+It took three of them to take me down, but I got some good licks in.
 Two of the guards are in sick bay because of me.
 And that slimy bastard in black will be walking funny for a few days.
 Donovan said we each needed to take out nine.
 Only six to go for me, Cap,” she grinned weakly through swollen, bloody lips at Mundy.
 “You guys need to catch up.”

 “Silence, slave.
 You do not speak unless your master addresses you.
 Aren’t you concerned for yourself rather than this other slave?” von Hoek asked.

 “Jimmy is my responsibility.
 You’re in a command position.
-You should understand,” he reasoned.
+You should understand,” she reasoned.

-The guards deposited Mundy in what he supposed was van Hoek’s quarters.
-Deposited was the best term seeing as they walked him in, dropped him on the single bed and walked out.
+The guards deposited her in what she supposed was van Hoek’s quarters.
+Deposited was the best term seeing as they walked her in, dropped her on the single bed and walked out.

-Mundy allowed himself a momentary shudder to rid himself of the essence of von Hoek.
-Then tapping his earlobe he whispered, “Donovan.
-You there?”
+Newly allowed herself a momentary shudder to rid herself of the essence of von Hoek.
+Then tapping her earlobe, she whispered, “Mission successful, Captain.”

 “Where are you and Jorgenson?”
+Mundy asked.
 They had stayed behind in a hidden compartment when the crew went out to meet Als.